 In addition to the provision of additional bicycle infrastructure, bicycle facilities must be safe and provide bicyclists with protection from vehicle traffic.
 Collisions involving bicyclists are generally concentrated in the areas with the highest traffic volumes and greatest population density.
-Areas of particularly greater numbers of collisions include north of U.S. 101 in Ventura, the areas on either side of Rice Avenue / State Route 1 in Oxnard, the areas surrounding the intersection of U.S. 101 and State Route 23 in Thousand Oaks, and the area south of State Route 118 in Simi Valley.
-Normalized fatality and severe injury collisions on the Ventura County highway network indicate that many of the rural segments present safety challenges which connect back to projects such as the SR118.
+Areas of particularly greater numbers of collisions include north of U.S. 101 in Ventura, the areas on either side of Rice Avenue / State

+Route 1 in Oxnard, the areas surrounding the intersection of U.S. 101 and State Route 23 in Thousand Oaks, and the area south of State Route 118 in Simi Valley.
+The total number of fatalities and severe injury collisions were standardized relative to the Ventura County population to help interpret where collisions occur more frequently in higher density areas.